-- Inverter type generators, which are enclosed in a case, are very quiet
+- Inverter type generators, which are quiet and enclosed in a case

-- Contractor type generators are not enclosed and much noisier
+- Contractor type generators are noisier and not enclosed

 Portable camping generators typically operate on gasoline but are also available in propane or even diesel.
 Considerations for which fuel type is best include:

 - What type of fuel does the engine in your RV operate on?
 Owning a generator that uses the same type of fuel eliminates the need for using two different fuel pumps at the filling station or carrying two types of spare fuel.

 - Diesel fuel is not nearly as volatile as gasoline.

 - A properly operating propane generator produces much less carbon monoxide than a gasoline generator.
 Propane gas won’t degrade overtime like gasoline.
 You can’t spill propane gas.